Nishat Khan: Tours and performances

-Nishat Khan has performed at major venues internationally, including Carnegie Hall, the Lincoln Center in New York, the Royal Albert Hall in London, and for Pope John Paul II at the Vatican.
+Khan has performed at major venues internationally, including Carnegie Hall, the Lincoln Center in New York, the Royal Albert Hall in London, and for Pope John Paul II at the Vatican.
 In 2004, he was invited to perform alongside Eric Clapton, Carlos Santana, Jeff Beck, John McLaughlin and others at the Crossroads Guitar Festival in Dallas.
 In 2007, he toured across India with violinist Vanessa Mae and performed at the Seagrams 100 Pipers Pure Music Show in August.
 In 2008, he toured Europe with his pioneering project, Spirit & Passion, featuring Flamenco guitar great Paco Pena, and later that year performed a solo concert at the BBC Proms.
 In 2009, he performed at Bovard Auditorium, Los Angeles.
 In October 2010, Nishat Khan worked on the concept of Mélange, a fusion-jazz show that features an eclectic mix of musicians from all around the world and performed at Tata Theatre, NCPA.
 He was also Invited to perform for the President of India at the Rashtrapati Bhavan.

 The world premiere of Nishat Khan's Sitar Concerto no. 1 The Gate of the Moon featured as part of the BBC Proms programme at the Royal Albert Hall on 12 August 2013.
 The occasion was Khan's third appearance as a soloist at The Proms but was the first time showcasing one of his own orchestral compositions.
 The work integrates a sitar concerto with Western orchestration to tell the love story between the mystical "unknown traveller" (sitar) and the princess.
 David Atherton conducted the BBC National Orchestra of Wales in the performance of The Gate of the Moon, which was broadcast live on both BBC Radio 3 and the BBC Asian network.
 He gave the US premiere of the work in February 2018, with the Seattle Symphony.

-In November that year, Nishat Khan held the audience in a spell as he indulged dance guru Pt Birju Maharaj in a duet or juggalbandi on stage at the opening of the 44th International Film Festival of India in Goa.
+In November that year, Khan indulged dance guru Pt Birju Maharaj in a duet or juggalbandi on stage at the opening of the 44th International Film Festival of India in Goa.

 In 2015, he performed at the Théâtre de la Ville in Paris, the Kennedy Centre in Washington DC and at a concert at the Budapest Festival 2015.
 He has also collaborated with the artist-sculptor Anish Kapoor in London.
 In 2016, he visited Tehran with the Prime Minister's delegation and performed a solo concert at the Vahdat Hall.
 He also performed at the Barbican Hall in London the same year.
 In Delhi, on 18 November 2016, he performed with Jasraj and Kishori Amonkar.
 On 8 October 2017, he performed at the Merkin Concert Hall at the Kaufman Music Centre in Manhattan.
 He also opened the Sixth Edition of the Delhi Classical Music Festival in October 2017.
 He was also invited to perform at the prestigious US Ravinia Festival, UK Aldeburgh Festival, and the Virée Festival in Montréal, Canada.